-The typical initial treatment course consists of 5 treatments per week over a 4-6 week period, for an average of 20-30 total treatments.
+The typical initial treatment course consists of five treatments per week over a four to six week period, for an average of 20-30 total treatments.
 Additional treatments may be used to maintain optimal antidepressant benefits, but a frequency schedule for “maintenance” TMS treatments has not yet been established.
-Each treatment session lasts about an hour.
+Each treatment session lasts about one hour.

 Results of Clinical Trials of TMS

-In an open label trial, approximately 1 out of 2 patients treated with the TMS Therapy device used at Butler Hospital experienced significant improvement in depression symptoms.
-TMS treated patients also experienced significant improvement in anxiety, appetite changes, aches and pains, and lack of energy associated with depression.
+In an open label trial, approximately one out of two patients treated with the TMS therapy device used at Butler Hospital experienced significant improvement in depression symptoms.
+TMS treated patients who also experienced significant improvement in anxiety, appetite changes, aches and pains and lack of energy associated with depression.

-Approximately 1 out of 3 patients treated with TMS Therapy experienced complete symptom relief at the end of six weeks.
+Approximately one out of three patients treated with TMS therapy experienced complete symptom relief at the end of six weeks.

 Back to Transcranial Magnetic Stimulation (TMS)